-Plus Therapeutics is on a mission to discover, develop and deliver complex and innovative treatments for patients battling rare cancers.
-In the first quarter of fiscal 2020, the first full quarter of operations following our 2019 transition, we acted to strengthen our drug pipeline by in-licensing a novel portfolio of cancer therapies.
+Despite the global pandemic, the Plus team made substantial progress in 2020 guided by our mission to discover, and develop complex and innovative treatments for patients battling rare cancers.
+In the first quarter of fiscal 2020, we acted to strengthen our drug pipeline by in-licensing a novel portfolio of cancer therapies.

-The lead in-licensed product candidate is called Rhenium NanoLiposome, or RNLTM, a complex radiotherapeutic drug that can deliver multifold more cancer-killing radiation than currently available therapies to difficult-to-treat, radiation-sensitive tumors.
+The lead in-licensed product candidate is called Rhenium NanoLiposome, or RNLTM, a complex radiotherapeutic drug that has shown in clinical trials to deliver approximately 20 times more cancer-killing radiation than currently available therapies for difficult-to-treat, radiation-sensitive tumors.